 \section{Introduction}

 Evolutionary dynamics is a mathematical modeling framework that allows us to investigate how the composition of different traits in a population changes over time under the assumption that fitter individuals tend to reproduce more often.
 For example, evolutionary game theory focuses on situations in which the fitness is determined by the game interaction between individuals, such as the prisoner's dilemma game \cite{ Nowak2006book,Sigmund2010book,Perc2017PhyRep}.
-Another example, which we focus on in the present study, is evolutionary graph theory in which one investigates the effects of network structure and possibly its variation over time on evolution of traits \cite{Lieberman2005nature, Nowak2006book,Szabo2007PhyRep,Shakarian2012Biosys,Perc2013JRSocInterface}.
+Another example, which we focus on in the present study, is evolutionary graph theory in which one investigates the effects of network structure and possibly its variation over time on the evolution of traits \cite{Lieberman2005nature, Nowak2006book,Szabo2007PhyRep,Shakarian2012Biosys,Perc2013JRSocInterface}.
 In particular, studies of evolutionary games on networks have revealed that the conditions under which cooperation occurs in social dilemma games heavily depend on the network structure and that these conditions can be mathematically derived using random walk theory~\cite{Ohtsuki2006Nature,Allen2017nature}.

 Let us consider the constant-selection evolutionary dynamics on networks.
-In this dynamics, different types are assigned with different constant fitness values, each node of the given network is occupied by either of these types, and the different types compete for survival.
-One can view this dynamics as competition between resident and mutant phenotypes in structured populations, or social dynamics of opinions in which people switch between different opinions, influenced by their neighbors in the network.
+In this dynamics, different types are assigned different constant fitness values, each node of the given network is occupied by one of these types, and the different types compete for survival.
+One can view this dynamics as competition between resident and mutant phenotypes in structured populations or as social dynamics of opinions in which people switch between different opinions when influenced by their neighbors in the network.